ksheumaker/homeassistant-apsystems_ecur/README.md

 ## Setup
 Option 1:
-Easiest option, install the custom component using HACS by searching for "APSystems ECU-R"
+Easiest option, install the custom component using HACS by searching for "APSystems ECU-R".
+If you are unable to find the integration in HACS, select HACS in left pane, select Integrations.
+In the top pane right from the word Integrations you can find the menu (three dots above eachother).
+Select Custom Repositories and add the URL: https://github.com/ksheumaker/homeassistant-apsystems_ecur below that select category Integration.

 Option 2:
 Copy contents of the apsystems_ecur/ directory into your <HA-CONFIG>/custom_components/apsystems_ecur directory (```/config/custom_components``` on hassio)